Elmwood Park (Omaha): Park and boulevard

-In 1912 a local businessman donated a totem pole to the park that stood there through the 1930s, and the park was the site of camping grounds through the 1950s.
+In 1912, a local businessman donated a totem pole to the park that stood there through the 1930s, and the park was the site of camping grounds through the 1950s.
 The Elmwood Park Golf Course was opened in 1916, and featured ravines, grassy fields and roadways throughout.
 By 1917, the park had grown to 208.13 acre, and it was the second largest in the city.
-From the late 19th century through the 1930s an annual park was held for Omaha's African American community at the park, with as many as 10,000 people attending.
-In 1933 an artificial island was built in the park to house a small population of Rhesus macaques from the Henry Doorly Zoo.
-After on escape and numerous attempts, the island was removed, and the monkeys returned to the zoo.
+From the late 19th century through the 1930s, an annual park was held for Omaha's African American community at the park, with as many as 10,000 people attending.
+In 1933, an artificial island was built in the park to house a small population of Rhesus macaques from the Henry Doorly Zoo.
+After an escape and numerous attempts, the island was removed, and the monkeys returned to the zoo.
 The University of Nebraska at Omaha relocated from its North Omaha campus to a 30 acre parcel next to the park in 1937, sealing the park's size permanently.
-In the 1940s native Omaha billionaire Warren Buffett set up a golf ball stand at the golf course in the park.
+In the 1940s, native Omaha billionaire Warren Buffett set up a golf ball stand at the golf course in the park.
 Renovated again in 1987, the city spent $100,000 from a bond issue to replace windows and repair restrooms at the pavilion.
 The park received a $1 million renovation in 1993, and in 2000 the Peter Kiewit Foundation made a significant grant to the city that allowed the city to renovate the park's historic spring area, improve the swimming pool and create new entrance signage.

-Today Elmwood Park includes the 18-hole golf course, two baseball fields and a swimming pool.
+Today, Elmwood Park includes the 18-hole golf course, two baseball fields and a swimming pool.
 There are also paths and trails for biking and walking; a lagoon, picnic areas, restrooms, the historic pavilion, open spaces and a historic marker.
 Elmwood Park is also home to the annual Creighton Prep cross country race, also known as the Prep Invite.